WATCH THE VIDEO NOW:

 Get ready to 'shine on around a campfire with this apple pie moonshine recipe.

 Here's a recipe you are going to want to share with your friends and hope they make some of their own.
 Maybe then they'll stop asking you for a jar every season once they see how it tastes!

-Before we get into this recipe, I feel I need to set the record straight.
-This isn't actual moonshine made famous by the cooks of white lightning, tub thumper, corn squeezing or whatever you want to call the real thing.
+Before we get into this great recipe, I feel I need to set the record straight.
+This isn't actually real moonshine made famous by the cooks of white lightning, tub thumper, corn squeezing or whatever you want to call the real thing.